 Making a Mistake

-- When you race down the course, you can go through the gates in any order and any direction but there is obviously a best route that passes through all the gates in the shortest time.
+- When you race down the course, you can go through the gates in any order and any direction but there is obviously a best and fastest route that passes through all the gates in the shortest time.

 - If you miss a gate you can go back and take it again going back several gates sometimes is inadvisable since your time will be very poor and the race will be delayed.
 If you sadly decide that you cannot finish the course, you can signal that you have retired by holding your ski poles in the air in the form of an X.

 - If you fall you can continue the race as long as you have not accepted help from anyone.
 This is why officials do not rush to help you pick up your poles and skis if you fall – they are not being unkind, they are aware that if they help you, you cannot continue in the race and will be disqualified.

 - If you retire or knowingly have missed a gate you should not continue through the course, or ski through the finish gate.
 This is against the rules.

 - If you make a mistake gate judges may advise you whether you need to “Go back” or whether you can “Go on”.
 If in doubt, ask them.

 - If someone or something is in the way as you ski your run, then you must ski out of the course at that point and tell an official that you request a rerun.

 - On no account should you ski through the finish gate if you have been obstructed; you are not allowed to be given a re-run if you ski through the finish.